teemulehtinen/qlcjs/README.md

   },
   {
     count: 3,
-    fill: true, // Fill the count together with questions for earlier requests
+    fill: true, // Fill in missing number of questions for the count
     uniqueTypes: true, // Only accept one question for each question type },
 ];

 const input: ProgramInput = {
-  functionName: 'task', // Try to evaluate this function for more questions
+  functionName: 'task', // Try to evaluate this function to collect dynamic data
   arguments: [[0, 'a'], [1, 'b'], [2, 'c']], // Use one set from these arguments };